xuyang-liu16/Awesome-Token-level-Model-Compression/Vision Domain/Understanding.md

   ```
   </details>

-- **[3]  Not All Images are Worth 16x16 Words: Dynamic Transformers for Efficient Image Recognition, NeurIPS 2021.
+- **[3]  Not All Images are Worth 16x16 Words: Dynamic Transformers for Efficient Image Recognition**, NeurIPS 2021.

   *Wang, Yulin and Huang, Rui and Song, Shiji and Huang, Zeyi and Huang, Gao.*